 We must develop self-reliant employees, who can lead themselves and can adapt to complex, uncertain environments.
 The ability to move with change, to take it in our stride with resilience and courage, is essential to the sustainability of the organisation and people within them.

 Let’s build a culture of leaders.
-Where everyone regardless of position or rank display leadership.
+Where everyone, regardless of position or rank, displays leadership.